 Technical Validation

-To characterize the dataset, general characteristics of the different groups were summarized (Fig. 2).
-Unique peptide overlap was summarized, with more unique peptides appearing in the S. aureus (2705) and P. aeruginosa (5005) groups compared to the control group (410), while the number of peptides shared by all samples was 2128 (Fig 2a).
-The number of identified peptides decreases over time (Fig 2b).
+To characterize the dataset, general characteristics of the different groups are summarized in Figure 2.
+Unique peptide overlap was summarized, with higher number of unique peptides identified in the S. aureus (2705) and P. aeruginosa (5005) groups compared to the control group (410), while the number of peptides shared by all samples was 2128 (Fig 2a).
+The number of identified peptides decreased over time (Fig 2b).
 The mean length distribution weighted by the log2 intensities were similar for all sample types (Fig 2c).
 The log2 intensities were scaled to a mean of 0 and a unit variance.
 Thereafter, the dimensionality of the data was reduced using Uniform Manifold Approximation Projection (UMAP).
 Default settings were used as per the umap-learn python package (Fig 2d).
 The data cluster based on infection type and sampling day.

 To validate that our peptide extraction and mass spectrometry methods are reproducible, 4 wound fluid samples from day 1 and each of the groups S. aureus, P. aeruginosa, and control were randomly selected, and the peptides were extracted as per the protocol described previously (Fig. 1c).
-The samples were blinded for the entire remaining sample preparation and analysis workflows.
+The samples were blinded for the entire sample preparation and analysis workflows.
 The peptides were analyzed by LC-MS/MS as previously, but using a timsTOF HT (Bruker, USA).
 The unique peptides identified in each sample group corresponded well with the samples analyzed previously (Fig 3a, b, c, d).
 Peptide length distributions are similar for the blinded re-analyzed samples compared to the original (Fig 3e).
 Lastly, the samples cluster together with the other samples from the same group and day when reducing dimensionality using UMAP (Fig 3f), showing that the method is robust and replicable.

 Usage Notes

 The data deposited online was supplied as both raw output files and result files searched with PEAKS X. The raw files can be used for searching the data with different softwares or parameters than the one presented in this study.
 There are many ways to analyze the data in the resulting output files.
 MS intensities follow a lognormal distribution, so for comparative analyses the log of the intensities is computed prior to assuming normal distributions.
-The data contains missing values, and one can deal with these in different ways, e.g. through imputation.
+The data contains missing values that can be reduced in different ways, e.g. through imputation.
 Further, to remove technical bias effects, normalization of the peptide intensities is commonly applied.

 Code Availability